 - The Middle of Grand Victorian

 - The Late or Aesthetic Victorian Era

-Different materials, gemstones and techniques were popular specifically for each era.
-Some styles though remained in favor longer than during just one period.
-For instance, hair jewelry made its way through Romantic to Grand period.
+Different materials, gemstones and technics belong specifically for each era.
+Some styles though remained in favor longer than during one period.
+For instance, hair jewelry made its way from the Romantic through the Grand period.
 Snake and animal motifs were also in demand throughout the era.